Spiritual Gift Series

 6.4 Errors concerning Speaking in Tongues.
 People today teach many errors concerning The Spiritual Gift of Tongues.
 Using the Scriptures, we can distinguish the truth of God from doctrinal errors.

 6.4.1 Error: Speaking in Tongues Always Accompanies Baptism with the Holy Spirit.
 Every born again believer has received the baptism of the Holy Spirit, and it occurs at the moment of salvation.
-Consider 1 Corinthians 12:13, page 1797: “For by one Spirit we were all baptized into one body, whether Jews or Greeks, whether slaves or free, and we were all made to drink of one Spirit.”
-So, we know at the moment of salvation every believer receives baptism with the Holy Spirit, and Jesus does the baptizing (Matthew 3:11, page 1504).
-Likewise, not every believer speaks in tongues (1 Corinthians 12:30, page 1797; 1 Corinthians 14:5, page 1798).
+Consider 1 Corinthians 12:13: “For by one Spirit we were all baptized into one body, whether Jews or Greeks, whether slaves or free, and we were all made to drink of one Spirit.”
+So, we know at the moment of salvation every believer receives baptism with the Holy Spirit, and Jesus does the baptizing (Matthew 3:11).
+Likewise, not every believer speaks in tongues (1 Corinthians 12:30; 1 Corinthians 14:5).
 Therefore, people err when they teach that speaking in tongues always accompanies baptism with the Holy Spirit.

 6.4.2 Error: Speaking in Tongues Always Accompanies Being Filled with the Holy Spirit.
 While not all believers speak in tongues, all believers may be filled with the Holy Spirit.
 In fact, God commands all believers to be filled with the Holy Spirit (Ephesians 5:18, page 1832).
 As we have seen above, not all believers speak in tongues.
 Likewise, some people teach that the fruit of the Holy Spirit includes speaking in tongues.
 In fact, Galatians 5:22, 23, page 1825, never mentions any spiritual gift in that list (except faith “πίστις,” and that probably refers to the quality rather than the spiritual gift), but lists the fruit every believer must have in their lives as they are commanded to walk in the Holy Spirit.
 Therefore, people err when they teach that speaking in tongues always accompanies being filled with the Holy Spirit.

 6.4.3 Error: Speaking in Tongues Always Accompanies True Salvation.
 People err when they teach that speaking in tongues always accompanies true salvation.
-Consider again that not every believer speaks in tongues (1 Corinthians 12:30, page 1797; 1 Corinthians 14:5, page 1798).
-If people point to the Book of Acts as proof that people always spoke in tongues when they believed, they overlook that the Book of Acts only mentions speaking in tongues three time: (1) at the Jerusalem Pentecost in Acts 2; (2) at Caesarea after Peter received the Sheet Vision (God welcomes men in every nation who turn to Him) in Acts 10; and (3) at Ephesus when the disciples of John received the Gospel of Jesus Christ in Acts 19.
-Outside of those three passages, many people from all over the Mediterranean world hear the Gospel of Jesus Christ and believe.
+Consider again that not every believer speaks in tongues (1 Corinthians 12:30; 1 Corinthians 14:5).
+If people point to the Book of Acts as proof that people always spoke in tongues when they believed, they overlook that the Book of Acts only mentions speaking in tongues three times: (1) at the Jerusalem Pentecost in Acts 2; (2) at Caesarea after Peter received the Sheet Vision (God welcomes men in every nation who turn to Him) in Acts 10; and (3) at Ephesus when the disciples of John received the Gospel of Jesus Christ in Acts 19.
+Outside of those three passages, many people from all over the Mediterranean world heard the Gospel of Jesus Christ and believed.
 We hear nothing about them speaking in tongues.
-Please remember that speaking in tongues serves as a sign to unbelievers (1 Corinthians 14:22, page 1799).
+Please remember that speaking in tongues serves as a sign to unbelievers (1 Corinthians 14:22).
 Today, some people try to teach other people how to speak in tongues.
 They try to get all believers to speak in tongues by letting the Holy Spirit flow with them.
 Such practices contradict the Word of God because speaking in tongues is always a spiritual gift bestowed upon some believers, but never upon all believers.
 Therefore, try as they might, some believers will never speak in tongues, and only rebellious people will tell people that all believers may speak in tongues.
-The Bible flatly contradicts such teaching and practice (1 Corinthians 12:30, page 1797; 1 Corinthians 12:11, page 1796).
-So, people err when the claim that speaking in tongues always accompanies true salvation.
+The Bible flatly contradicts such teaching and practice (1 Corinthians 12:30; 1 Corinthians 12:11).
+So, people err when they claim that speaking in tongues always accompanies true salvation.

 Do Not Forbid the Use of the